ExpressivityBench: Can LLMs Communicate Implicitly?: Related Work

-In this section, we explore scattered literature for definitions of expressivity related to natural language processing in order to formalize our own definition of expressivity.
-Most methods that delve into expressivity of language models typically focus on emotions, as studied in affective computing devices~\cite{picard2000affective}.
-This includes recognizing emotions from language or facial expressions and body language~\cite{plaza-emotion-analysis}.
-In social robotics, facial expressions on robots act as a method of communicating emotion and personality~\cite{robotfacialexpression, robots}.
-However, this limited focus of emotions on expressivity does not capture other aspects that we use in our day-to-day communication.
-Our study focuses on diverse aspects of expressivity, ranging from emotions to computer programming paradigms.
+In this section, we explore the literature for definitions of expressivity related to natural language processing in order to formalize our own definition of expressivity.
+Study of expressivity in NLP is typically limited to emotions, as studied in affective computing devices~\cite{pyreddy2025emoxpt, hu2024recent}.
+This includes recognizing and emulating emotions from written language~\cite{plaza-emotion-analysis}.
+However, this limited focus does not capture other aspects that we use in our day-to-day communication, such as tone, metaphor, stylistic variation, and implicit social cues.
+We build a definition inclusive of this variation.

-In particular, we adapt a definition from linguistics, to term ``expressivity'' as the state of communicating information implicitly: \emph{showing, not telling}~\cite{EssentialsOfLinguistics}.
-To further clarify, Yus offers a framework for distinguishing implicit and explicit communication: implicit information must be derived by the interlocutor, using contextual or pragmatic information \cite{yus1999misunderstandings}.
-This is in contrast to explicit communication, which is represented immediately in the semantics of text.
-For instance, the words ``cheap'' and ``affordable'' may have the same literal meaning, but ``cheap'' may have a more negative connotation.
-The word ``greetings'' might communicate a more formal context than ``hello.''
-However, these meanings must be interpreted by the listener or reader in context to be understood.
-Given that LLMs may struggle with contextual understanding, studying expressivity provides a lens to explore the limitations of language models \cite{zhu-etal-2024-large}.
+Thus, we adapt a definition from linguistics, to term ``expressivity'' as the state of communicating information implicitly: \emph{showing, not telling}~\cite{EssentialsOfLinguistics}.
+To further clarify, Yus distinguishes implicit from explicit communication by noting that implicit meaning must be inferred using context and pragmatics, whereas explicit meaning is directly represented in semantics \cite{yus1999misunderstandings}.
+For example, ``cheap'' and ``affordable'' share a literal meaning but differ in connotation, while ``greetings'' conveys more formality than ``hello.''
+Since LLMs may struggle with contextual interpretation, studying expressivity helps reveal their linguistic limitations \cite{zhu-etal-2024-large}.
+Other factors are often implicitly inferred as they are read, including sociolinguistic traits \cite{stecker2001expressiveness}.
+A writer's intended audience is often implicitly communicated as well, for instance one would speak differently to children rather than to adults \cite{gutt1996implicit}.
+From the literature, we note four broad categories of expressivity: communicating the speaker's intention (e.g. intended genre), speaker's audience (e.g. level of formality), speaker's identity (e.g. age and gender) and speaker's current state (e.g. current emotion) \cite{deckert2023various, choi2020ten}.